Norms, Institutions, and Robots: Computation

 \subsection{Formulation as Constraint Satisfaction Problem (CSP)}

-An institution, admissible grounding, norm semantics, and domain can be naturally expressed as a collection of constraints over state variables.
-Specifically, given an institution $\inst$, grounding $\mathcal{G}$, semantics $\llbracket \cdot \rrbracket$, and domain $\mathcal{D} = \langle A, O, B, F, R \rangle$, we can construct a constraint network $(W,\mathcal{C})$ where $W$ is a set of variables and $\mathcal{C}$ is a set of constraints over $W$.
-For each $\rho \in R$ there is a $w \in W$ whose domain $\dom(w) = \{ f : \ti \to \vals(\rho) \}$, where $\ti \subseteq \mathbb{N} \cup \{0\}$.
-There is a one-to-one correspondence between the norm semantics as defined in Section~\ref{sec.semantics} and constraints as defined here, since each semantic limits the possible trajectories in the state space.
-Norm semantics are defined over state variables $R$, while constraints are defined over the corresponding $w \in W$.
-For instance, the constraint corresponding to the obligation norm with semantics \name{must} is:
+We show that an institution grounded in a specific domain can be naturally expressed as a collection of constraints over suitably chosen state variables.
+Specifically, given an institution $\inst$, domain $\domn$, grounding $\grnd$, and semantic function $\llbracket \cdot \rrbracket$, we can construct a constraint network $(W,\mathcal{C})$ where $W$ is a set of variables and $\mathcal{C}$ is a set of constraints over $W$ defined as follows.
+For each state variable $\rho \in R$, we introduce a variable $w_{\rho} \in W$ whose domain consists of all possible bounded trajectories for $\rho$.
+Formally, $\dom(w_{\rho}) = \{ (\ti, \tau) \mid \ti \in \mathbb{I}, \tau : \ti \to \vals(\rho) \}$.
+As for the constraints $\mathcal{C}$, we note that there is a one-to-one correspondence between these constraints and the norm semantics as defined in Section~\ref{sec.semantics} since those semantics limit the possible trajectories in the state space.
+Norm semantics are defined over state variables $R$, while the constraints $\mathcal{C}$ are defined over the corresponding variables in $W$.
+For instance, the obligation norm $n = \norm{must}{(role,act,art)}$ with the semantics given in (\ref{norm.must}) above induces the following constraint in $\mathcal{C}$:

+where we use the notation $w_{\rho} \diamond v$ to indicate that the value of $w_{\rho}$ is a trajectory such that $\rho$ assumes the value $v$ at some point of it.
+Formally:

 An assignment of values to the variables $W$ that satisfies all constraints in $\mathcal{C}$ thus represents a particular trajectory that adheres to the institution.
 Thus, the problem of finding an adherent trajectory in an institution is reduced to the Constraint Satisfaction Problem (CSP)~\citep{books/daglib/0076790}.